Better-Boy/minds-java-sdk/README.md

 #### TODO

-- Chat completion - OpenAI has no official java sdk and the 3rd part sdk is outdated.
+- Chat completion - For chat completion in minds, no official Java sdk from openai is there.
+The community java sdk on openai community page (https://platform.openai.com/docs/libraries/community-libraries) is archived.
-- CI/CD using github actions - need org account from mindsdb for [sonatype](https://central.sonatype.com/)
+- CI/CD using github actions - need org account from mindsdb for publishing this repo.
+Org account to be created at [sonatype](https://central.sonatype.com/).